 If your student shows particular skill or aptitude in certain areas you may also want to consider consider applying for a scholarship at a Gold Coast school.

-If you are looking for Gold Coast High School Ranking based on the newly released Year 12 OP results – click here.
+If you are looking for Gold Coast High School Ranking based on the newly released Year 12 ATAR results – click here.

 Gold Coast schools with the highest YEAR 9 NAPLAN results

 The following list is based on the 2016 year 9 results from the literacy (English) and numeracy (Maths) NAPLAN tests.
 These results came from this source if you would like to do similar comparisons yourself.
 The Gold Coast high school ranking percentile indicates the school’s state overall score.